skivvyjs/skivvy/docs/guide/04-writing-tasks.md

 # Writing Skivvy tasks

 ## Overview

 - Under the hood, a task is **just a plain JavaScript function** that takes a single `config` argument.

-- The `config` argument is **automatically supplied to the task**.
-It is a plain JavaScript key/value object containing the task's configuration settings (as seen in [configuring tasks](02-configuring-tasks.md)).
-Make sure to use this argument to pass in any task options or file paths.
+- The `config` argument is **automatically supplied to the task function** at run-time.
+It is a plain JavaScript key/value object containing the task's configuration settings, and is used to pass in any task options or file paths.

 - Skivvy task functions should also have a `description` property.
 This is used by the `skivvy list` command to display a **user-friendly description** of the task.

+- Skivvy task functions can also have a `defaults` property.
+This is used to provide **default configuration values** for the `config` argument.

+- Skivvy tasks are declared **one task per file**, and must be exported as the file's `module.exports` property.

 ## Example: creating a new local task